 Analysis and Test Results

 Looking for a good deal?
-Two boards that stand out with their noteworthy performance for a reasonable price (and both winners of our Best Buy awards) are the Atoll 11 and the FunWater 11.
+Two boards that stand out with their noteworthy performance for a reasonable price are the Atoll 11 and the FunWater 11.
 The FunWater provides surprisingly capable performance at a ridiculously low price, and the Atoll offers upgraded quality and higher-end performance for a still reasonable price tag that is much less than the top-tier options.

-Our other top award winners, the Editors' Choice Award-winning Bluefin Cruise Carbon 12 and our Top Pick for Touring Red Paddle Voyager+ MSL both provide impressive top-notch performance, but have the top-notch price tags to match it.
+Our other top scorers, the Bluefin Cruise Carbon 12 and Red Paddle Voyager+ MSL, both provide impressive top-notch performance, but have the top-notch price tags to match it.
 While most general paddlers will find a better value with the more affordable options, advanced paddlers will appreciate the high-end performance of these top choices.

 Stability is the most important metric in our review.
 The Bluefin Cruise Carbon and the NRS Mayra bring home the top scores, albeit with different designs.
-The Bluefin utilizes a heavier-duty touring design with carbon-fiber reinforcements, with the Mayra has an ultra-wide waist ideal for yoga or lounging around.
+The Bluefin utilizes a heavier-duty touring design with carbon-fiber reinforcements, with the Mayra has an ultra-wide waist ideal for Yoga or lounging around.
 While advanced users may be willing to sacrifice a board's stability for improved glide performance, a board's stability typically enhances its efficiency, even amongst touring models.
-As a general rule, bigger boards equal a more stable feel.
-The dimensions that affect stability the most though are the thickness and the sidecut.
+As a general rule, longer and wider boards equal a more stable feel.
+The dimensions that affect stability the most, though, are the thickness and the sidecut.
 Thickness is particularly important for inflatable models as thinner boards tend to feel floppy, even when inflated to their maximum recommended pressure.
 Most inflatable boards are at least 6 inches thick.
 We don't recommend getting a thinner board unless it is wide enough to compensate, like the NRS Mayra.

-The Tower Adventurer 2 and the Isle Explorer are also all capable of carrying multiple paddlers.
+The Tower Adventurer 2 and the Isle Explorer are both capable of carrying multiple paddlers.
 They have weight limits of 400, 275, and 385 pounds, respectively.
 The wider NRS Mayra, which is billed as a Yoga-specific board, did an excellent job of handling a furry passenger and, of course, on-the-water yoga.
-Although the Mayra did well in our stability tests, it scores lower in glide.
+Comparably, the shorter TAHE Beach Shoreline was not as stable when additional paddlers or pets were introduced.
+Although both the Mayra and TAHE did well in our stability tests, they scored lower in our glide metric.
 This is usually the case, as more stable boards tend to be bigger and slower.
 Finding the right balance between optimal glide and stability is key.

 Inflatable SUPs definitely still lose the glide/maneuverability battle to rigid SUPs.
-Rigid SUPs have fiberglass hulls that allow for a more refined design, slicing through the water easier and garnering a quicker turn response.
+Rigid SUPs have fiberglass hulls that allow for a more refined design and a slicker surface that slices through the water more easily and garners a quicker turn response.
 When thinking about glide performance, keep your experience level and needs in mind.
 Do you need the most responsive board on the market?
 Not if you're not willing to pay for it.
 Similarly, the amount of speed lost between an inflatable model and a rigid one, or a high and low-end inflatable, is usually insignificant for most beginner or recreational paddlers.

-On the other end of the spectrum is the NRS Mayra.
-Meant more for stationary stability than movement, it has a blunt nose and wide waist that slow it down.
-If you're focused on relatively stationary paddle board activities (like yoga, napping, or reading), the Mayra is an excellent choice.
+On the other end of the spectrum are the NRS Mayra and the TAHE Beach Shoreline.
+Both are designed more for stationary stability than faster movement, as the blunt nose and wide waist make them feel a bit sluggish.
+If you're focused on relatively stationary paddle board activities (like yoga, napping, or reading), the Mayra or TAHE are excellent choices.
 (This is another example of a time when getting a board that is a top scorer in every metric might not be in your best interest.
 Decide which performance categories are important to you, and go from there.)